mrismanaziz/Reforestation/README.md

-## What did the Dorito farmer say to the other Dorito farmer?
-Cool Ranch!
+## Did you hear about the guy who invented Lifesavers?
+They say he made a mint.